High-Functioning Anxiety:When Doing Everything Well Isn’t Enough

 They think of themselves as hardworking.
 Responsible.
 Someone who cares.

-Letting go of it can feel like letting go of the very thing that made them competent, trusted, and needed.
+Letting go of it can feel like letting go of the very thing that made you competent, trusted, and needed.

 Until the cost becomes impossible to ignore.